-Every Saturday and Sunday from March through Christmas Eve the Old Town/Chinatown neighborhood transforms into a thriving arts and crafts open-air marketplace.
-Seeing the Market’s staff delegate booth spaces with precision each weekend for so many years, most of the neighborhood has come to think of Portland Saturday Market (PSM) as a business like any other.
+Every Saturday from March through Christmas Eve the Old Town/Chinatown neighborhood transforms into a thriving arts and crafts open-air marketplace.
+Most of the neighborhood has come to think of Portland Saturday Market (PSM) as a business like any other.
 But it certainly was not always that way, and some surprising elements still lie at the core of this unusual non-profit operation.

 Portland Saturday Market was the brainchild of two women, Sheri Teasdale and Andrea Scharf.
 Both were artists living in the area who had sold at the Saturday Market in Eugene; their idea was to create a similar style of market in downtown Portland.
 Beginning in December 1973, the two visited everyone they could think of in the city to sell their idea: an open-air market of all handmade food and craft items.
 It would be a win-win situation they insisted.
 Artists would have an economic outlet for their work, customers would gain better access to locally produced items, and the city would have a new attraction to draw customers into the downtown area.